javedblch/svg-convert-to-path/README.md

 The package ensures fast and efficient performance and is fully compatible with all the popular Node.js frameworks.

 # Upgrade
-For major additions & upgrade, the creator of this package can be contacted any time at javedblch@gmail.com or via [LinkedIn](https://www.linkedin.com/in/javed-baloch-672a5013/).
+For additions & upgrades, the creator of this package can be contacted any time at javedblch@gmail.com or via [LinkedIn](https://www.linkedin.com/in/javed-baloch-672a5013/).

 # License